 - United MileagePlus®

 - Virgin Atlantic Flying Club

-There are three airlines that partner with both banks: JetBlue, Flying Blue (KLM/Air France) and Singapore.
-JetBlue isn’t going to be much help booking a flight to Tokyo, but the other two programs have definite possibilities.
-He wouldn’t be flying on either Air France or KLM but he’d book a flight through their programs for one of their partners.
+Four airlines partner with both banks: JetBlue, Flying Blue (KLM/Air France), Emirates and Singapore.
+JetBlue isn’t going to be much help booking a flight to Tokyo, but the other three programs have possibilities.
+He wouldn’t be flying on either Air France or KLM, but he’d book a flight through their programs for one of their partners.

 Air France/KLM (Flying Blue)